binary-butterfly/rollup-plugin-version-file/README.md

 }
 ```

-The config parameters given in that example are the defaults, so if you want to use these settings, you can not provide
+The config parameters given in that example are the defaults, so if you want to use these settings, you may forego
-any value for them.
+providing a value for them.

 ## Config parameters

 - `outputPath`: Where to store the version file, relative to your project root directory
 - `packageFilePath`: Where to find your `package.json` file, relative to your project root directory
 - `log`: If you want the plugin to log what it wrote once it is done

+## Vite

+Vite uses rollup internally for production builds.
+To use this plugin within vite, all you have to do is add the above configuration within your vite
+config's `build.rollupOptions`.